 National Register of Historic Places in Placer County

-The Mountain Quarries Bridge has withstood the tugging of the American River currents for over 90 years and stayed on its footings when the Hell Hole Dam broke in December of 1964 and took out two modern bridges upstream.
-The Bridge also withstood the so-called "Valentine Day Flood of 1986" which caused the destruction of a 200-foot earth-filled coffer dam a few miles further down river.
+The bridge has withstood the tugging of American River currents for almost a century.
+It stayed on its footings when the Hell Hole Dam broke in December of 1964 and took out two modern bridges upstream.
+It also withstood the Valentine Day Flood of 1986 which caused the destruction of a 200-foot earth-filled coffer dam a few miles further down river.

 Adapted from the NRHP nomination submitted in 2004.